tsomuk/tsomuk/README.md

 <!-- ImageFeed APP -->
 ### ImageFeed app
 An application with an endless feed of photos from the Unsplash service.
 Login is done through an account via WebView.
-The application has two main screens - the image feed and the profile screen.
+The application has six screens, two main of them  - the image feed and the profile screen.
 Switching between them is done using a TabBar.
 From the image feed, you can navigate to a full-screen image viewing screen with the option to save or share the picture.

 > UIKIt, UITableView, WebView, Networking, Keychain Wrapper, Kingfisher, ProgressHUD, Unit Tests, UI Tests